 There it is, the difference between two very similar iced coffees.
 You now know the exact details of these delicious coffee drinks, and you’ve likely made a choice of which you like better.

 If you prefer a more subtle coffee drink, certainly stick with the iced latte.
-If you like a bit more coffee kick, you should order (or make) an iced macchiato next time around.

 It’s so fun to write these comparison articles, but the recipes are even better to write.
 If you feel like trying out even more coffee recipes today, you can check them out below.
 I’ve listed a few that might be of interest to you.